lancethepants/tomatoware/README.md

 Running 'make' will compile the toolchain if it is not already installed, and then will compile tomatoware.

 Tomatoware now has the ability to be compiled for a different root prefix.
-This allow you to mount it to /mmc, /jffs, or any other desired location.
-This also allow tomatoware to co-exist and run along side with entware and not conflict.
+This allows you to mount it to /mmc, /jffs, or any other desired location.
+This also allow tomatoware to co-exist and run along side with entware without conflicting.
 By default tomatoware will compile with the /opt prefix.
 To change it, run 'make PREFIX=/prefix' with the desired prefix.

-Currently I'm compiling this on Ubuntu Server 12.04 and 12.10.
-I've recently moved to a Debian 7 system, and just have compiled my own entware toolchain as noted above.
+Currently I'm compiling this on a Debian 7 system.
+The following packages should be sufficient to compile Tomatoware.
-The following packages should be sufficient to compile this software.
-These are probably more than necessary, but libraries I've needed anyway.
-Some of these are invalid for debian systems, just remove those packages and it should work just fine.

 sudo apt-get -y install autoconf automake automake1.9 bash binutils bison build-essential bzip2 cvs diffutils doxygen dpkg-dev file flex g++ g++-4.4 gawk gcc gcc-multilib gettext git-core gperf groff-base intltool libbz2-dev libc6-dev libcurl4-openssl-dev libgc-dev libglib2.0-dev libslang2 libtool make patch perl pkg-config python python-all python-dev python2.7-dev lib32z1 lib32z-dev libc6 libexpat1-dev libffi-dev libgdbm-dev libncurses-dev  libreadline6-dev libssl-dev libsqlite3-dev libstdc++6-4.4-dev libxml-parser-perl m4 sed shtool sqlite subversion tar texinfo tk-dev zlib1g zlib1g-dev unzip libxml2-dev